Nicotine is what makes cigarettes and vaping products addictive. When you quit, your body has to adjust to being tobacco- and nicotine-free.

 Anxiety or Nervousness

-• Coping Strategy: deep breathing, relaxation exercises, or going for a walk can help to cope with stress and anxiety.
+• Coping Strategy: Deep breathing, relaxation exercises, or going for a walk can help to cope with stress and anxiety.

 Depressed Mood

-• Strategy: Get support by reaching out to a friend, family member, Quit Coach, or the QuitNow Community Forum.
+• Coping Strategy: Get support by reaching out to a friend, family member, Quit Coach, or the QuitNow Community Forum.
 You may also lift your mood by planning something fun with a friend or getting some exercise.

 Difficulty Concentrating